rails/weblog/_posts/2015-05-01-welcome-to-gsoc-15.markdown

 ---

-Google has announced the list of [accepted projects][melange] for this year's [Google Summer of Code][gsoc] (GSoC).
+Google has announced the list of [accepted projects][melange] for this year's [Google Summer of Code][gsoc](GSoC).
 Rails has been granted 8 slots, here's a brief introduction to the projects and the people behind them.

 ## Performance Enhancements for the Asset Pipeline